Ohio (Harleigh's Angels)

 It is hard describing someone that you love in a way that someone who never met them will understand.
-But I will try.
+But we will try.

 Sassy.
 Opinionated.
 Driven.
 Playful.
 Energetic.
 Creative.
 Joyful.